Death of George Washington Carver

 Botanist and inventor George Washington Carver died on January 5, 1943, in Tuskegee, Alabama.

 Carver was born into slavery in the early 1860s in Diamond Grove, Missouri.
 His exact birth date is unknown.
 One night while the Civil War still raged, night raiders kidnapped the week-old Carver, his mother, and sister.
-His family’s owner, Moses Carver, was only able to find and save George and would raise him and his brother as his own children.
+His family’s enslaver, Moses Carver, was only able to find and secure the return of George.
+After slavery was abolished, Moses continued to raise George and his brother.

-Moses Carver and his wife encouraged young George to pursue academics, teaching him reading and writing.
-He attended several schools before graduating from Minneapolis High School in Kansas.
+George Carver attended several schools before graduating from Minneapolis High School in Kansas.
 He was then accepted to Highland University, but upon arriving at the school was turned away because of his race.
 Carver then established a homestead claim near Beeler, Kansas, where he started a small conservatory of plants and flowers.
 He personally plowed 17 acres of the land to plant rice, corn, Indian corn, and a variety of produce including fruit and other trees.
 Carver also worked odd jobs around town.

 In 1896, Booker T. Washington invited Carver to serve as head of the Agriculture Department at the Tuskegee Institute.
 In his 47 years there, Carver taught crop rotation, introduced cash crops to improve soil, and promoted farming for self-sufficiency.
 In addition to teaching classes, Carver ran an agricultural experiment station and began to focus his research on soil conservation and crop production.